what is prevention?

 Huron County Family and Children First

-HCFCFC is the county's primary prevention organization and they oversee the local Prevention Coalition.
-HCFCFC is a partnership of local government, communities and families that enhances the well-being of Huron County’s children and families by building community capacity, coordinating systems and services, and engaging families.
+Huron County Family and Children First Council is a partnership of local government, communities and families that enhances the well-being of Huron County’s children and families by building community capacity, coordinating systems and services, and engaging families.
+The mission of the Council is to support and strengthen families to meet their responsibilities by facilitating family-centered, coordinated, community-based, preventive and comprehensive services and programs that identify and respond to the health, human, and social service needs of Huron County families.
 For more information click here:

 OhioGuidestone provides Early Childhood Mental Health Consultation services, both family-centered and classroom consultation, for children under the age of 6 in Huron County.
 The ECMHC service offers a specialized approach designed to assist preschools and daycare centers with addressing the needs of children enrolled in their centers, and strengthen and support teachers who serve these children, in an effort to promote social-emotional development and reduce preschool expulsions.
 For more information click here: